radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/delete-an-environment.md

 This guide outlines the required steps to delete an environment in Environment Operations Center.

-> **Note:** Only non-production environments can be deleted by users.
+[!note] Only non-production environments can be deleted by users.
 To delete a production environment, please contact Radiant Logic.

 ## Select the environment